Washington D.C. with Kids: Top Picks for a Family-friendly Trip

 Washington D.C. has so many fun things to do with kids, it’s almost too much!
 We’ll show you how to navigate all the options to have the most fun in Washington D.C. with kids.
 The capital of the United States is super family-friendly- after all, all the national museums are free!

-Washington D.C. was one of the stops on our Epic Cross-Country Road Trip in the summer 2021.
+We have visited Washington D.C. several times as a family.
+It was also one of the stops on our Epic Cross-Country Road Trip.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 Where to stay in Washington D.C. with Kids

 There are lots of great places to stay in Washington D.C. with kids.
 Since we planned to do a lot of things around the National Mall we chose a hotel that was close to the National Mall and also close to a Metro stop for exploring further.

 We stayed at the Hyatt Regency Washington on Capitol Hill.
 We had family members meeting up with us, so we arranged for two adjoining rooms, which is amazing for tired parents!